Porsche Taycan: Range and charging

-The EPA lists the Taycan 4S's range at 203 mi with a consumption of 69 mpge.
+The EPA lists the Taycan 4S's range at 203 mi WLTP range: 566 – 645 km with a consumption of 69 mpge.
 However, the car's range depends on how it is driven and what driving mode is selected.
 There are five driving modes: Sport, Sport Plus, Normal, Range, and Individual.
 The Range mode maximizes range with the lowest power consumption; and Individual lets the driver customise various settings.
 Regenerative braking provides up to 265 kW, yielding an acceleration of 0.39 G/-3.83 m/s^2.

 Porsche has developed an 800-volt charging system specifically for the Taycan.
 According to manufacturer estimates, the battery pack can be charged from 5% to 80% in 22.5 minutes in ideal situations, using an 800-volt DC fast charger with 270 kW of power.
 The Taycan is also backward compatible with existing 400-volt stations up to 150 kW using an onboard step-up converter that converts the 400-volt system to the car's 800-volt system.
 Charge times depend on weather conditions and infrastructure.
 When purchasing a Taycan, owners receive three years free access to the speed-charging infrastructure of IONITY in Europe or Electrify America in the United States, Porsche's joint venture partners.

 Unlike other electric vehicles, the Taycan has charging ports on both the driver's and passenger's sides.
 They cannot both be used simultaneously.
 For the European, American and other markets which use CCS, AC sources can be connected to either side and DC sources can only be connected to the passenger's side.
 For the Japanese and Chinese markets which use completely different AC and DC connectors, the driver's side contains the AC charging port and the passenger's side contains the DC charging port.
 To reduce charge times at both hot and cold temperatures, the battery can be thermally preconditioned using a charging planner.
 Owners set a departure time in the planner, and the car automatically warms or cools the battery for optimal charging times.
 A charging dock and mobile charger, supplied with the car for home charging, utilize a 9.6-kW connector that charges the car in 11 hours.
 An energy manager, which can also be installed in a home's circuit panel, can manage the house's power flow; provide cost-optimising charging using solar power; and provide blackout protection by reducing the charge to the car if household appliances such as fridges or dryers turn on and exceed the panel's power threshold.

 In September 2025, Porsche released an official CCS-to-NACS adapter that allows Taycans to charge at Tesla Superchargers in North America (in other countries Tesla uses the CCS2 standard).